Careers in criminal psychology have gained widespread recognition thanks to investigative TV shows that depict them as larger than life.

 The pathway to becoming a criminal psychologist begins with a psychology degree.
 From there, you can then go on to specialize in criminal psychology, followed by 18 months of supervised practice.

 Because of the competitiveness in this field, most students continue to Master’s and Doctorate levels.
 Indeed, most job openings you find will require these qualifications.
+You will also need to successfully write your dissertation.
+If you realize that you are struggling, you can contact a custom capstone project writing service and all you have to do is defend your paper.

 Certifications aside, you will also need to register with the New Zealand Psychologists Board or the Institute of Criminal Justice and Forensic Psychology.
 Formal training will take you through biology, sociology, psychology, the legal system, and criminology.